 Accidentally charging a GST-registered business

-If an overseas supplier inadvertently charges GST to a GST-registered business, they will likely seek a refund of the GST from the overseas supplier.
-If the value of the supply is NZ$1,000 or less, the overseas business can choose to provide a tax invoice to the GST-registered business instead of making a refund.
+If you accidentally charge GST to a GST-registered business, they will likely seek a refund of the GST from you.
+If the value of the supply is NZ$1,000 or less, you can choose to provide taxable supply information to the GST-registered business instead of making a refund.